How to Install Composer on Debian 12, 11 or 10 Linux

 Once Composer is installed globally, all users on the system can use it.

-Alternatively, if you want to install Composer in a specific directory, you can specify the directory in the –filename= option, for example.
+Alternatively, if you want to install Composer in a specific directory, you can specify the directory using the –filename= option, for example.

 sudo php composer-setup.php --install-dir=/usr/local/composer --filename=phpcomposer